CONTRACEPTIVE PILLS, PATCHES, IUDS AND THE ALTERNATIVES

 1. Abstaining.
 This is not commonly thought of as a method of contraception, but, of course, it works perfectly.
 It is also the only method that can protect a woman from sexually transmitted diseases.
 It also is the only method that will protect women from emotional trauma that often occurs due to having sex in uncommitted relationships and even in some poor-quality marriages.

-I realize that abstinence is not an option in some marriage and relationship situations, although a woman must consider her options when in a relationship.
-If sex is really harming her, or the fear of having a child is overwhelming, and her partner is not willing to help prevent pregnancy, a smart woman must ask herself why she is in relationship with such a man.
+If sex is harming her, or the fear of having a child is overwhelming, and her partner is not willing to help prevent pregnancy, a smart woman must ask herself why she is in relationship with such a man.
 Far better to be alone, or living with a female roommate, than live in fear and agony over this problem.

 2. Fertility Awareness method.
-This is a modern method that I have heard works well.
-It is based on the basal body temperature and the consistency of the vaginal mucus, and it works quite well.
+This is a modern rhythm method that some couples find works well.
+It is based on abstaining from sex during certain days during the month when the woman is fertile.
+It uses the basal body temperature and the consistency of the vaginal mucus, and if done correctly, works quite well.
 The website is www.tcoyf.com.

 This method has some hidden advantages in that it is truly a cooperative method between man and woman.
 It tends to build trust between the partners and makes sex and pregnancy a mutual concern, rather than just that of the woman.
 The loss of ÒspontaneityÓ is more than compensated for by this fact, in many relationships.